regzatingting/PracticalMachineLearningProject/README.md

-Please see index.rmd for the R markdown and analysis.
+Please see index.pdf for the final R markdown and analysis.